Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 []{#.end command, SPICE}

 SPICE demands that the `.end` line at the end of the source file not be terminated with a linefeed or carriage return character.
 In other words, when you finish typing \"`.end`\" you should not hit the **\[Enter\]** key on your keyboard.
 The cursor on your text editor should stop immediately to the right of the \"d\" after the \"`.end`\" and go no further.
 Failure to heed this quirk will result in a \"_missing .end card_\" error message at the end of the analysis output.
 The actual circuit analysis is not affected by this error, so I normally ignore the message.
-However, if you\'re looking to receive a \"perfect\" output, you must pay heed to this idiosyncrasy.
+However, if you're looking to receive a \"perfect\" output, you must pay heed to this idiosyncrasy.

 ### Must have a node 0 { #sec:xtocid157892920 }